Are Certain Types of People Prone to OCD?

 2.)
 Harm Avoidance

 Do you find yourself avoiding places or situations?
-Do you find you’re always thinking about the worst possible outcome?
+Do you always think about the worst possible outcome?

-People who don’t avoid harm tend to be more relaxed and are able to handle anxiety better.
+People who don’t avoid harm tend to be more relaxed and can handle anxiety better.

 3.)
 Reward Dependence

 Do you find that you’re in constant need of reassurance?
-That you cater to others in order to gain their approval?
+That you cater to others to gain their approval?

 4.)
 Persistence